Guidelines for Visitors

 Where should I park at Millport?

-Visitors should park in the grass field along Millport Road and not in the driveway.
+Visitors should park in the designated grass field along Millport Road.
+If the gate is closed, please park at mill.

 Who owns the land?